Police Reference Check Program

-The role of the Service is simply to provide you with a copy of the information available through police databases.
+The role of the Service is simply to provide you with a summary of the information available through police databases.
 The agency that you want to work with is responsible for determining your suitability for the position that you have applied for; the result of any police reference check is just one component of the information available to and evaluated by the agency.

 If you have any questions about the process by which a police reference check is carried out or if you have any questions about the specific results of your reference check, you may contact the Records Management Services department for more information.
 The Service aims to ensure that everyone understands the information disclosed about themselves.